siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 005 Recognition Without a Brain.md

 The substrate-independence of recognition matters for two reasons.

 The first is biological.
 A theory that places recognition exclusively in neural hardware will misread the evidence.
-Learning in *Stentor*, immune memory, cellular signaling, and the enteric nervous system are not pale imitations of real cognition.
+Learning in *Stentor*, cellular signaling, and the enteric nervous system are not pale imitations of real recognition.
 They are recognizing loops in their own right, operating at appropriate scales, doing the same basic work with different hardware.

 The second reason is conceptual.
 If recognition required a brain, then the theory would secretly be a theory of one kind of nervous system dressed up as